• Skip to primary navigation

 Jump to Recipe Print Recipe

-Impossible Burger meatballs are so juicy and tender, you won't believe they are vegan!
-Ready in just 20 minutes, or make them ahead of time for a healthy and satisfying meal.
+Impossible Burger meatballs are so juicy and tender, you won't believe they're vegan.
+Ready in just 20 minutes, great for meal-prep, and freezer-friendly, you can serve them as an appetizer, combined with pasta, or turn them into a meatball sub!

 impossible burger meatballs in a white bowl.